bawa-hub/system-design/_7_messaging/cursor_kafka/notes/learning-notes.md

 - **What we did**: Created topic with 3 partitions, sent messages with different keys
 - **What we learned**: How partitioning works, key-based distribution
 - **Key observations**: Same key goes to same partition, different keys distributed

+### Experiment 3: Consumer Groups
+- **What we did**: Ran multiple consumers in the same consumer group
+- **What we learned**: How consumer groups distribute work across partitions
+- **Key observations**: One consumer per partition, load balancing, rebalancing

 ---